 Open Access Policy

-A Creative Commons licence means that a material with copyrights may freely be accessed and used by other parties.
-If an author wants to share her/his work with others, providing them to make changes or amendments in its content, she/he uses a CC licence.
+A Creative Commons license means that material with copyrights may freely be accessed and used by other parties.
+If an author wants to share her/his work with others, providing them to make changes or amendments in its content, she/he uses a CC license.

-The publication processes of JIRTE are executed in accordance with the manuals of Committee on Publication Ethics (COPE), National Information Standards Organization (NISO, Council of Science Editors (CSE) and European Association of Science Editors (EASE).
+The publication processes of JIRTE are executed in accordance with the manuals of the Committee on Publication Ethics (COPE), National Information Standards Organization (NISO, Council of Science Editors (CSE), and European Association of Science Editors (EASE).